J. William Kime: Early life and career

 Prior to becoming Coast Guard commandant, he served as commander of the Long Beach, California-based 11th Coast Guard District and Pacific Regional Coordinator for the Office of National Drug Control Policy.
 It is noteworthy that Kime was promoted from rear admiral (a two-star rank) to admiral (a four-star rank), never having held the three-star rank of vice admiral.

 Commandant

 As commandant, Kime was passionate about maritime safety and environmental protection issues, and oversaw implementation of the landmark Oil Pollution Act of 1990 in the wake of the Exxon Valdez oil spill, he pioneered how the Coast Guard prevents and responds to oil and hazardous chemical spills, significantly minimizing environmental damage.
 The groundwork he laid can also be seen in how the Coast Guard responds to a broad range of threats and hazards to maritime, homeland, and national security interests.
 His vision set the stage for the Coast Guard's transition to focused organizational competencies in prevention and response.
 He led the service during the end of the Cold War, collapse of communism, Operation Desert Shield and Operation Desert Storm, as well as increasing operations in traditional mission areas and established the position of Drug Interdiction Coordinator.

+Kime oversaw the Coast Guard's response to the Haitian refugee crisis following the 1991 Haitian coup d'etat.
+Known as Operation Able Manner, the effort to turn around Haitian refugee boats involved multiple government agencies operating just outside of Haiti's territorial waters and up to the Bahamas.
+In January 1993 he said the Coast Guard expected as many as 200,000 refugees to attempt to reach the US by crossing the Caribbean in small boats.